spacelama/ansible-initial-server-setup/README.md

 The ansible tasmota provider thinks PSK and syslog change every time you try to adjust them, even if actually unchanged, so by default, I don't set them.
 They only get attempted to be set when you supply setpsk=true and setsyslog=true.
+But since writing that, I've set a lot more parameters, some of which unconditionally overwrite the setting even when unchanged, and some of these result in the tasmota device rebooting every time.
+I've had to put a [workaround in ansible-tasmota](https://github.com/spacelama/ansible-tasmota) to allow the device to recover and continue setting subsequent parameters.

 When making a mass change after testing something well, I'll leave off --limit, but when configuring a new device, I'll use this: